Quick tips for choosing an energy efficient air conditioner

 The air conditioning star rating label normally includes the energy consumption figure, which tells you the expected energy use in kilowatt/hour per year, so you can easily compare different models and choose an air conditioner that uses the least amount of energy.

-• Buying an air conditioning that’s unsuitable for the space would mean the room won’t cool properly or energy will be wasted.
+• Buying an air conditioner that’s unsuitable for the space would mean the room won’t cool properly or energy will be wasted.

 • Bigger isn’t always best – a big air conditioner in a small room uses more power turning on and off than a small unit running for longer.